How does this medication work? What will it do for me?

 How should I use this medication?

-When used to prevent kidney transplant rejection, azathioprine is usually started on the day of transplant with an intravenous (into the vein) injection.
-The initial dose is based on body weight at 3 to 5 mg per kilogram of body weight daily.
-After the transplant, tablets are used.
-The dose is then generally reduced to a maintenance dose of 1 mg to 3 mg per kilogram of body weight per day.
+When used to prevent kidney transplant rejection, azathioprine is usually started on the day of transplant.
+The initial dose is based on body weight at 3 mg to 5 mg per kilogram of body weight daily.
+After the transplant, the dose is then generally reduced to a maintenance dose of 1 mg to 3 mg per kilogram of body weight per day.